SilicorniO/webui/README.md

  * dimens: Allows to create reference to different sizes.
 It is better to use variables for dimensions and change it depending of the size of device.
  * attribute: You can define the name of the attribute to use with web-ui.
 NOTE: If you are using react you need this attribute starts with 'data-'.
  * screenModes: You can define different "ui" attributes to use for each width of the device.
 Check the examples for more information.
+ * events: You can receive events.
+From the moment you can receive "start" and "end" events.
+End event has the list of attributes for the type of screen loaded.

    ```html